 The current situation has forced businesses to get creative and find solutions.
 While you think about how to adapt your business, consider the following:

 Whether or not your doors are open to the public, you can still provide your products to customers that are at home shopping online.
-Ecommerce might feel like alien territory, but you’d be surprised at how easy it is for small retailers to make the switch to online sales.
+E-commerce might feel like alien territory, but you’d be surprised at how easy it is for small retailers to switch to online sales.

 - Sell through your social media channels

 There are several advantages to selling on social media.
 You don’t need a website to make sales, so it’s quick, easy, and inexpensive to launch.
-For business owners that don’t fancy setting up a fully blown ecommerce store right now, selling through social media is a great option to reach customers and bring in revenue — especially for retailers with a large online following.
+For business owners that don’t fancy setting up a full-blown e-commerce store right now, selling through social media is a great option to reach customers and bring in revenue — especially for retailers with a large online following.

 - Expand your market

 Right now, small businesses are hastily redesigning their core products or services to meet the demands of their local community in self-isolation.
 Start momentum and think about your core services — how can you expand them to meet current market conditions?

 Discounts themed around a crisis are nothing new.
 While it might seem like a marketing push, themed discounts can serve a valiant purpose.
 They acknowledge that it’s not just businesses that are affected.
 A gesture such as a “STAYATHOME” discount code or free shipping will show that a business is in touch with its customer base.

 Furthermore, if you offer a package of services, how about revising them to just the essentials for a discounted price?